Valar-Systems/MorningRope/README.md

 ## Kits
-You can purchase a hardware kit [here](https://valarsystems.com/products/morningrope) to easily build this yourself.
-You can also purchase the 3D prints if needed.
+You can purchase a hardware kit [here](https://valarsystems.com/products/morningrope).
+If it's sold out, **PLEASE** sign up to the waitlist.
+It's the only indication we have to make more.
+If you don't, then we'll **NEVER** make more.

+Without the kit, it's a pain to source all the parts, and costs a lot more because you'll be forced to buy 100 screws (when you only need 2) and 100ft of rope (when you only need 30ft) at a time.

 ## New Book!!
 I've written a short book to teach you how to program this Trinamic stepper motor from scratch.
 It can be found [here](https://valarsystems.com/products/controlling-trinamic-drivers-pdf)